DominikSty/Website_Useful_construction_plot_calculators/README.md

-# Website - Useful construction plot calculators
+# Website - Useful construction plot calculators (HTML, CSS, JS)
 ## Introduction
 The website presents several simple calculators that allow you to calculate the estimated purchase price of a building plot, electricity, gas, water and sewage connections.
 All prices are based on average prices from all over Poland of major companies dealing with a given service.
 Price status for 2020.
 ## Project structure and directory description